Often people come to me and ask for my investment strategies for the market. While I do not have a crystal ball, I certainly have an opinion.

-Depending on the person, there may be multiple strategies to manage risk while extracting an investment return.
+Depending on the person, there may be multiple investment strategies to manage risk while extracting an investment return.
 In formulating an investment strategy, an investor should consider many factors, including investment timeline, risk profile and financial sophistication.
 Also, recognize that an investment strategy for one individual may be inappropriate for another.
 With that being said, I believe staying informed on current events helps all investors feel like they can weather the ups and downs in the capital markets a little more easily.

 2019 Capital Market Drivers: Trade War Concerns & US Federal Reserve